Ceres Power (LON:CWR) Trading Down 10.4% – Here’s What Happened

-Separately, Jefferies Financial Group restated a “buy” rating and issued a GBX 460 price target on shares of Ceres Power in a report on Friday, November 7th.
-Two investment analysts have rated the stock with a Buy rating, According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of GBX 400.
+Separately, Jefferies Financial Group reiterated a “buy” rating and issued a GBX 460 price target on shares of Ceres Power in a research report on Friday, November 7th.
+Two equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of GBX 400.

 Ceres Power Trading Down 10.4%

-Ceres Power (LON:CWR – Get Free Report) last announced its quarterly earnings data on Friday, September 26th.
+Ceres Power (LON:CWR – Get Free Report) last released its quarterly earnings data on Friday, September 26th.
 The company reported GBX (10.14) earnings per share (EPS) for the quarter.
 Ceres Power had a negative net margin of 101.69% and a negative return on equity of 22.96%.
-Equities analysts expect that Ceres Power Holdings plc will post -12.4426979 EPS for the current fiscal year.
+As a group, sell-side analysts predict that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current fiscal year.

 Ceres Power Company Profile